umbraco/UmbracoDocs/11/umbraco-cms/reference/configuration/requesthandlersettings.md

 1. Refresh the database cache from the "Published Status" tab in the **Settings** section of the backoffice.
 2. Re-save and publish any node where you want the change reflected.
-  a.
-You can also use **Publish with descendants...** on the root node to update the URL for all descendants.
+    * You can also use **Publish with descendants...** on the root node to update the URL for all descendants.
 {% endhint %}